w3c/wai-bcase/index.md

 Fewer things are more important to businesses of all kinds than the protection and enhancement of their brands.
 A clear commitment to accessibility can demonstrate that a business has a genuine sense of Corporate Social Responsibility (CSR.)
 As businesses understand and act on the diverse needs of their stakeholders and make the commitment to sustainable, inclusive marketing and employment practices, they can achieve a range of benefits.
 Potential outcomes for CSR programs include enhanced brand image and reputation, increased sales and customer loyalty, improved workforce diversity and many other benefits.[^6]

 Further studies[^7] emphasize the benefits to the brand of companies that institute policies of broad diversity.
-To support employees with disabilities, an important segment of a diverse workforce, the technology that employees use needs to be accessible, including websites and applications.
+Employing people with disabilities is an important aspect of creating a diverse workforce.
+To be successful, the technology that employees use, including websites and applications, must be accessible.

-A well-recognized example is Microsoft.
+A well-recognized example of how a brand can be affected is Microsoft.
 For decades, accessibility leaders expressed frustration with the gap between what the company said about accessibility and what it actually did.[^8] Its brand suffered.[^9] Recently however, Microsoft’s commitment to accessibility has been made